 Each year brings more questions, challenges and dangers during your search for the next vault.
 But there’s still the matter of student life to deal with!

-Each year you will learn news spells and potions and undertake a range of classes that you’ll need to pass, in order to proceed with the main story.
-During the school year there will be special events to win exclusive items (which you can unlock by taking classes) or mini-side quests involving other students and other things familiar to fans of the Wizarding World.
+Each year you will learn new spells and potions and undertake a range of classes that you’ll need to pass, in order to proceed with the main story.
+During the school year, there will be special events to win exclusive items (which you can unlock by taking classes) or mini-side quests involving other students and other things familiar to fans of the Wizarding World.

 If you’re a fan of the Wizarding World there is a lot of enjoyment to be had here.
 You’ll get to hang around with young versions of character such as Tonks and Bill Weasley!
 You’ll interact with all your favourite Hogwarts teachers as well as a whole host of new, original characters.

-Some of the special item events, which have either a 2 day or 5 day timer, do feel very unobtainable.
-And these events are definitely geared towards pushing you to purchasing micro-transactions.
+Some of the special item events, which have either a 2 day or 5-day timer, do feel very unobtainable.
+And these events are definitely geared towards pushing you to purchase microtransactions.
 Some of the events are clearly out of reach unless you dish out real-world money, and I’m not going to do that.
 Luckily I’m not a sucker for needing various ‘special clothing’ items.

 While these things are an annoyance, they good outweighs the bad, so my overall enjoyment of playing Hogwarts Mystery remains a positive experience.